 Mustique was developed by Colin Tennant as a playground for the rich and famous.
 The house owners subsequently bought the island from him and have restricted further development.
 House prices have soared from about a million dollars to over ten times that much.
 Ownership has transitioned from celebrities to business people who value their privacy.

-Mustique is unique among the Grenadines.
-It is a privately owned island that has been developed into holiday homes for the wealthy.
-A roll call of those who have owned property reveals some glamorous names, including Mick Jagger, David Bowie, Raquel Welch, and the late Princess Margaret.
-Mansions with tennis courts and swimming pools sit on rolling grassy hills and long lawns stretch to sandy beaches.
-There are only about 90 large houses on the whole island, plus one hotel, a guesthouse, one beach bar, a few boutiques, a small local village, and a fishing camp.
+Mustique has about 90 large houses, one hotel, a beach bar, a few boutiques, a small local village, and a fishing camp.
 About half the houses are available for rent when the owners are not in residence.
 As you would expect for an island of this type, prices are geared to the well-heeled.

-What is wonderful about Mustique is that much of the island has been left wild and there are some great trails and not much traffic.
-As other islands sprout buildings like some invasive weed, much of Mustique remains beautiful and unspoiled, an island where you can hike or bike in peace on one of the best preserved Grenadine islands, with fabulous beaches and shady pathways.
+What is wonderful about Mustique is that much of the island has been left wild, there are lovely trails, and there is not much traffic.
+As other islands sprout buildings like some invasive weed, much of Mustique remains beautiful and unspoiled.
+It is one of the best preserved Grenadine islands, where you can often hike or bike in peace, with fabulous beaches and shady pathways.